Can You Recover Files Deleted from Recycle Bin

 Step 3.
 Click "Previous Version", choose a version before the date you deleted the file, and click "Restore".

-After restoration, you can reopen the file folder and check if your lost files show up in the original location on your computer.
+After restoration, you can reopen the file folder and check if your lost files show up in your computer's original location.
+If this method doesn't work, turn to EaseUS Data Recovery Wizard for help.

 We have two more tips about Recycle Bin recovery.
 You can keep reading to learn how to allocate more space to Recycle Bin and how to fix corrupted Recycle Bin.